aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-8-release-notes/_index.md

 - **SLIDESCLOUD-1232** Add optional slides parameter to convert presentation methods

 ## **Public API changes**
-A new optional **slides** parameter is added to convert presentation resources. you can now specify (as a comma-separated list) slide ranges that should be included in convert output.
-See [documentation](/slides/convert-selected-document-slides/) for more info.
+A new optional **slides** parameter is added to convert presentation resources.
+You can now specify (as a comma-separated list) slide ranges that should be included in convert output.
+See [documentation](/slides/convert-powerpoint-documents-to-other-file-formats/) for more info.